yellowdragonlabs/TDD/README.md

 - **Fast:** So fast that tests can run automatically every time you save.
 - **Zero setup:** Start immediately.
 No CMake, no standard library needed.
 - **Test private members** without changing your code.
-- **Powerful:** Generates tests even more powerfully than templates.
+- **Powerful:** Write a Test Template and let TDD generate the tests for you.

 Despite the name, TDD is not specifically intended for "test driven development" but serves all testing purposes.